morvanabonin/design_patterns/README.md

   * Each duck has a FlyBehavior and a QuackBehavior

 * Instead of inheriting behavior, we're composing it
-  * A duck is composed with a fly behavior and a quack behavior
+* A duck is compose with a fly behavior and a quack behavior

 > **Favor Composition over Inheritance**
 > Classes should achieve code reuse using composition rather than inheritance from a superclass.